Kate Elliott (actress)

 Kate Elliott (born 30 December 1981) is a New Zealand television and film actress.
-She was born in and currently resides in Auckland, New Zealand.
+She was born in Auckland, and resides in Sydney, Australia.

+Kate played ‘Clark’ in Flying Lotus’s film Ash.
+She also portrayed ‘Heidi’ the literary agent in ABC’s Austin.
+Kate has portrayed New Zealand icons Katherine Mansfield in ‘Bliss’ and Jean Batten in ‘Jean’.
+Kate played the violent inmate ‘Spike’ in Wentworth series 5.
 Kate played the role of one of the "Liberators" in The Cult.
-More recently, she has acted in The Insider's Guide To Love, The Locals, Fracture, and Toy Love.
+She has acted in The Insider's Guide To Love, The Locals, Fracture, and Toy Love.
 She played Yakut, an Amazon, in several episodes of Xena: Warrior Princess, 1998–2000.
 Elliott also assumed the role of Lily in Cleopatra 2525.
-She plays a vampire in a film called 30 Days Of Night and currently plays the role of Detective Jess Savage in the New Zealand mini-series The Gulf.
+She plays a vampire in a film called 30 Days of Night and the role of Detective Jess Savage in the New Zealand mini-series The Gulf.

+Kate has won three Best Actress awards and been nominated three more times at the NZ film and TV awards.